Limousin cattle: Origins

 DNA studies have identified close genetic relationships between Limousin cattle and other south-west European breeds.
 One study reported a possible common origin or recent gene flow between the Limousin and Charolais cattle breeds. whereas other studies indicated that a closer genetic relationship exists between Limousin, Gasconne, Aubrac, Bazadais, Salers, and Blonde d'Aquitaine cattle.

-One historian reported that the Limousin breed's origins can be traced to the blonde Garonne breed in the fifth century AD.
-The Garonne breed from the south-west of France was merged into the Blonde d'Aquitaine breed in 1962.
-The grey Gasconne breed with which Limousin cattle have a close genetic relationship is also reported to have arrived in the south-west of France with the Visigoths also around the 5th century AD.
+One historian reported that the Limousin breed's origins can be traced to the blonde Garonne breed of south-western France, which was merged into the Blonde d'Aquitaine in 1962.

 The Limousin belongs to the blond group of European cattle, in a sub-group which also includes the Alpha 16, the Maraîchine, the Nantaise and the Parthenaise.

 The Limousin originates in the Limousin, the area surrounding Limoges on the western flank of the Massif Central.
 It was originally a robust draught animal, used for agricultural work.
 As elsewhere, oxen at the end of their working lives were fattened and sent to slaughter, at times in major cities such as Bordeaux or Paris.